pigatron-industries/arduino_eurorack/docs/oscillators.md

 # Oscillators and WaveShapes

-Oscillators can be combined with different WaveShapes to produces repeating wave forms.
+Oscillators can be combined with different WaveShapes to produce repeating wave forms.

 All oscillators have a process method wich must be called at the specified sample rate in order to give the next sample.
 It is up to your code to call this at the correct rate.